Rust-GPU/rust-gpu.github.io/content/blog/2024-08-12-transition-announcement.md

    Additionally, Rust's `no_std` ecosystem offers a wide array of libraries that can be used in environments without the standard library.
-Traditionally this has meant embedded devices, but a lot of the same assumptions apply to GPU shaders!
+Traditionally this has meant embedded devices, but a lot of the same assumptions apply to GPUs!
 As a consequence, you can reuse [existing `no_std` libraries from crates.io](https://crates.io/categories/no-std::no-alloc) in your GPU code _without the authors explicitly adding GPU support_.
 This is uniquely enabled by Rust GPU's